-P- Public business entity that meets the definition of an SEC filer

-PBE- All other public business entities

-NP- All other entities

-Accounting Pronouncements Issued Since Last Quarter Accounting Standards Update Highlights Effective Dates There have been no relevant Accounting Standards Updates (ASU) issued since our last release on March 26, 2024.

-Accounting Standards Update Highlights Effective Dates 2016-13, Financial Instruments - Credit Losses (Topic 326) Under the new guidance, which will replace the existing incurred loss model for recognizing credit losses, organizations will be required to recognize the full amount of expected credit losses.
-The new guidance, which is referred to as the "current expected credit loss model," requires that expected credit losses for financial assets held at the reporting date that are accounted for at amortized cost be measured and recognized based on historical experience as well as current and reasonably supportable forecasted conditions to reflect the full amount of expected credit losses.
+Recently issued accounting pronouncements Financial services As part of our continuous efforts to stay current on the latest Financial Accounting Standards Board (FASB) pronouncements, we offer this resource to keep you up to date.
+We will update this regularly.
+As always, contact us if you have questions or concerns.
+Last review date: March 26, 2024, through ASU No. 2024-01 Legend P - Public business entity that meets the definition of an SEC filer PBE - All other public business entities NP - All other entities Accounting Pronouncements Issued Since Last Quarter Accounting Standards Update Highlights Effective Dates There have been no relevant ASUs issued since December 14, 2023, the date of our last release. , - unting Pronouncements Accounting Standards Update Highlights Effective Dates 2016-13, Financial nstruments - Credit cosses (Topic 326) Under the new guidance, which will replace the existing incurred loss model for recognizing credit losses, organizations will be required to recognize the full amount of expected credit losses.
+The new guidance, which is referred to as the current expected credit loss model, requires that expected credit losses for financial assets held at the reporting date that are accounted for at amortized cost be measured and recognized based on historical experience and current and reasonably supportable forecasted conditions to reflect the full amount of expected credit losses.
 A modified version of these requirements also applied to debt securities classified as available-for-sale.
-Pursuant to ASU No. 2019-10: P: Fiscal years beginning after December 15, 2019, including interim periods within those fiscal years PBE/NP: Fiscal years beginning after December 15, 2022, including interim periods within those fiscal years Excludes entities eligible to be smaller reporting companies (SRC) as defined by the SEC Early adoption is permitted.
-2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of The ASU provides optional expedients and exceptions for applying generally accepted accounting principles to contracts, hedging relationships, and other transactions affected by reference rate reform, if certain criteria are met.
-The amendments in this ASU only apply to P/PBE/NP: As of March 12, 2020 through December 31, 2022.
-As a result of ASU No. 2022-06, this da was extended to December 31, 2024.
+Pursuant to ASU No. 2019-1 P: Fiscal years beginning after December 15, 2019, including interim periods within those fiscal years PBE/NP: Fiscal years beginning after December 15, 2022, includin interim periods within those fiscal years Excludes entities eligible to be SRCs as defined by the SEC Early adoption is permitted.
+2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting The ASU provides optional expedients and exceptions for applying generally accepted accounting principles to contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
+The amendments in this ASU only apply to contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
+PBE/NP: As of March 12, 2020, through December 31, 2022.

+As a result of ASU No. 2022-06, this date was extended to December 31, 2024.